top of page

 Mark Hausfeld

-Director of The Institute of Ministrial Wholeness
+Director of The Institute of Ministerial Wholeness

 Dr. Mark Hausfeld has more than thirty years of pastoral and missionary experience, both in the United States and abroad.
 He is passionate about spiritual direction, leading retreats and wholistic formation that ministers, missionaries and those in the marketplace may be whole in Christ.